sythm7/My-C-GUI/README.md

 # Framework compatibility
 This framework was designed to be compatible with Windows and all Linux distributions.
-However, it hasn't been tested in MacOS.
+However, it hasn't been tested with MacOS.

 # Example of project